Soloskey1/SoloTheScientist/README.md

 Describe the data
 --------------------
-My work here contains some generated  data used to perform  festure engineering, ttphis process involves some process bring out qaulity in time-series data.
-I converted timestamps into differents timezone and perform some convrsions.
+My work here contains some generated  data used to perform  feature engineering, this involves some process in order to bring out qaulity in time-series data.
+I converted timestamps into differents timezones and perform some more convrsions.
 Go through it eagerly.